ldrepano/head-to-head-CRISPRko-CRISPRi-Perturbseq/README.md

 pip install -r requirements.txt
 ```

 The analyze-singlecelldata directory includes all R and WDL scripts employed to analyze the data at single-cell resolution (in contrast to the SCEPTRE results, which summarize perturbation effects per guide).
 This data is not included in this repository due to size constraints.
 Raw single-cell RNA-seq data as fastq files have been deposited at [GEO](link pending).
-Aligned, quality-filtered Perturb-seq datasets with guide assignments are available as RDS files to [Zenodo](https://doi.org/10.5281/zenodo.20722064).
+Aligned, quality-filtered Perturb-seq datasets with guide assignments are available as RDS files at [Zenodo](https://doi.org/10.5281/zenodo.20722064).